What keeps me up at night? Read more about the issues here.

 Making government work for you is my passion.
 Listening to your concerns - in person, on Facebook, via Nextdoor - and then figuring out how I can best address those needs is my promise to you.

-The local tax burden is shared by residents and businesses alike.
+The challenge of course is maintaining low taxes without bowing to overdevelopment.
+Remember, the local tax burden is shared by residents and businesses alike.
 A healthy local economy helps ease the load shouldered by our residents.